Nallin-kumar/content-based-movie-recommender/README.md

 ✅ Uses fuzzy title matching for better flexibility
 ✅ Content-based (works using movie descriptions only) ✅ Clean and interactive command-line interface
 ✅ Beginner-friendly, lightweight and easy to extend

-📂 Project Structure
-/movie-recommendation-system
-├── data/
-│   └── movies_metadata.csv      # Movie dataset (from Kaggle)
-├── recommendation.py            # Main recommendation script
-├── requirements.txt             # Python dependencies
-└── README.md

 🛠️ Tech Stack
 Python 3